-This study was approved by the Institutional Review Board (IRB, 2023-08-001-001).
-All methods adhered to relevant STARD checklist and regulations, and a waiver of informed consent was granted by the IRB (Online Supplemental Data).
+This study was approved by the institutional review board of Samsung Medical Center (IRB, 2023-08-001-001).
+All methods adhered to relevant Standards for Reporting Diagnostic Accuracy Studies (STARD) checklist and regulations, and a waiver of informed consent was granted by the institutional review board (Supplemental Data).
 Medical records of patients with suspected MSA-C and genetically confirmed SCAs from a single institution were retrospectively reviewed.
-Between January 2012 to June 2023, 179 patients with MSA-C were initially identified; eventually, 153 patients were included based on the second consensus diagnostic criteria of MSA-C.^{1,14} Patients exhibiting a static course, lacking autonomic failure as described in the criteria, or presenting with other explicable causes of cerebellar ataxia were excluded.
-Furthermore, those who manifested initial symptoms before 50 years of age, SCA panel tests were conducted to exclude the possibility of autosomal dominant cerebellar ataxia.
+Between January 2012 to June 2023, one hundred seventy-nine patients with MSA-C were initially identified; eventually, 153 patients were included on the basis of the second consensus diagnostic criteria of MSA-C.^{1,14} Patients with a static course, lacking autonomic failure as described in the criteria, or presenting with other explicable causes of cerebellar ataxia were excluded.
+Furthermore, in those who manifested initial symptoms before 50 years of age, SCA panel tests were conducted to exclude the possibility of autosomal dominant cerebellar ataxia.

-Regarding SCAs, 80 patients with positive genetic tests visited our center in the same period.
-Patients in the MSA-C and SCA group were included if their MRI scans were obtained at the onset of symptom.
-Patients whose MRI findings unavailable or unsuitable for assessment were excluded, resulting in 72 patients with SCAs being included (Fig 1).
-Baseline characteristics such as sex, age of onset, and disease duration at the time of MRI acquisition were obtained.
-Disease duration was calculated from the symptom onset, based on medical records, indicating any of the following features: gait disturbance due to imbalance or slowness, dysarthria, hand incoordination, postural dizziness, or syncope; urinary incontinence or retention; erectile dysfunction; dizziness unexplained by otologic problems or postural change; decreased visual acuity; parkinsonism; and dystonia.^{15,16}
+Regarding SCA, 80 patients with positive genetic test findings visited our center in the same period.
+Patients in the MSA-C and the SCA group were included if their MRI scans were obtained at the onset of symptoms.
+Patients whose MRI findings were unavailable or unsuitable for assessment were excluded, resulting in 72 patients with SCA being included (Fig 1).
+Baseline characteristics such as sex, age of onset, and disease duration at the time of the MRI acquisition were obtained.
+Disease duration was calculated from the symptom onset, on the basis of medical records, indicating any of the following features: gait disturbance due to imbalance or slowness; dysarthria; hand incoordination; postural dizziness, or syncope; urinary incontinence or retention; erectile dysfunction; dizziness unexplained by otologic problems or postural change; decreased visual acuity; parkinsonism; and dystonia.^{15,16}